Greek Orthodox funerals in Australia: an icon-filled Orthodox church during a funeral service

 What is the 40-day memorial?

-The 40-day memorial (mnimosino) is a church service held on the 40th day after death.
+The 40-day memorial (mnimosyno) is a church service held on the 40th day after death.
 It is the most significant memorial in the cycle.
 Memorials are also held on the 3rd, 9th, and 40th days, and at 3, 6, 9, and 12 months, with yearly anniversaries thereafter.

 How long is the Greek Orthodox mourning period?

 Mourners traditionally wear black.
 In Australia, a period of around 6 weeks is commonly observed.
 Older or more traditional families may observe longer mourning.
-The family typically avoids celebrations and social events during this period.
+The family typically avoids celebrations and social events during this period. > If you need to talk: Lifeline 13 11 14 (24/7), Beyond Blue 1300 22 4636 (24/7), 13YARN 13 92 76 (24/7).

-This guide is general information to help Australian families plan, compiled and editorially reviewed by the Funerals Direct team from publicly available sources.
-It is not professional, legal, or financial advice.
-Funeral prices change and vary by provider, region, and circumstances - always request an itemised written quote.
-For prepaid funerals, funeral bonds, or funeral insurance, speak with an independent financial adviser or a free financial counsellor on 1800 007 007.
+This guide is general information to help Australian families, editorially reviewed by the Funerals Direct team from publicly available sources.
+It is not legal or financial advice.
+Funeral prices change and vary by provider and region, so always ask for an itemised written quote.
+For prepaid funerals, bonds, or insurance, consider speaking with an independent financial adviser or a free financial counsellor on 1800 007 007.

 Ready to find a funeral director?